wojpok/NoiseMapManipulator/README.md

 # Noise Map Manipulator

-Whether you aim to create natural looking terrain, add details to pale texture or embed dynamic sky in you game, you hardly ever do it by hand.
-So called noise maps (for instance Perlin Noice) with proper usage can generate well suited elements.
-For this reason I decided to challange myself and create this library equipped with functionality required to generate noise maps and manipulate to achieve various effects.
+Whether you aim to create natural looking terrain, add details to a pale texture or embed dynamic sky in you game, you hardly ever do it by hand.
+Noise maps (for instance Perlin Noice) with proper usage can automate the generation of chosen elements.
+For this reason I decided to challenge myself and create this library equipped with functionality required to generate noise maps and manipulate them to achieve various effects.

 ## Examples

-API delievered by this library is capable of creating such images:
+This library can be used in e. g. situations given below:
 (All of those images can be generated with code included in ```main.c```)

 ### Treasure Map